Cray-HPE/docs-uan/docs/portal/developer-portal/install/Install_the_UAN_Product_Stream.md

 ### RPMs

-UAN provides RPMs used on UAN nodes.
+UAN provides third-party RPMs used on UAN nodes.
 The RPMs are uploaded to Nexus as part of the installation process.

 The following Nexus raw repositories are created:

-- uan-2.6.XX-sle-15sp4
+- uan-2.7-third-party
-- uan-2.6.XX-sle-15sp3
+- uan-2.7.XX-third-party

-The following Nexus group repositories are created and reference the preceding Nexus raw repos.
+The following Nexus group repository is created and reference the preceding Nexus raw repos.

-- uan-2.6-sle-15sp4
-- uan-2.6-sle-15sp3
+- uan-2.7.XX-third-party

-The uan-2.6-sle-15sp4 and uan-2.6-sle-15sp3 Nexus group repositories are used when building UAN node images and are accessible on UAN nodes after boot.
+The uan-2.7.XX-third-party Nexus group repository is used when building UAN node images and is accessible on UAN nodes after boot.